 Welcome to the first-ever SUP magazine Paddle Rankings.
 Sound authoritative?
 Good, that’s what we’re going for.

 If you're not into the whole pro paddling scene, move on to the next post.
 This is serious.
 Mostly.
-The list below is SUP magazine’s take on the world of racing.
-We wrote this one as fans first, reporters second.
+The list below is SUP’s take on the world of racing.
+And while we pride ourselves on setting the industry standard for objective journalism, we wrote this one as fans first, reporters second.
 So yeah, it may be a bit biased.
 We rely more on the eye test than analytics, even though we'll use hard facts too.
 This is unabashed, unadulterated, opinionated, pro-race reading.
 And with the U.S. Open of SUP finishing up last week in Huntington, and the Pacific Paddle Games presented by Salt Life set to kick off at Doheny State Beach this weekend, the timing couldn't be better.

 1. Kai Lenny

 Is it just me or has Kai Lenny's body changed?
 He's actually moving more toward the Danny Ching body type these days.
 Almost no one trains harder than Kai, so it's easy to see how he's bulked up.
 That extra strength seems to be paying dividends; he's been tough to beat at World Series races (he may likely wrap up a world title on Oahu next week) and I love watching him paddle: super powerful, yet he moves his race board with a style that's pleasing on the eyes.
 The technical race as this year's Pacific Paddle Games is an ideal match for Lenny's style.
 Distance is always the wildcard for him.
 He finished second at Molokai, albeit 16 minutes behind Travis Grant, and ended 25th at Hood River.
 Don’t expect him to blink on this big stage.

 2. Connor Baxter